elledienne/beats-and-asounds/server/db/DB-DOCUMENTATION.md

   INNER JOIN metroarea AS m ON (c.metroarea_id = m.sk_id)
   INNER JOIN venue AS v ON (c.venue_id = v.sk_id);
 ```

+### Handling asynchronousity

+We know that you know, but just to be sure: **all the DB operations are ASYNC**

+In our implementation we handle that using promises ([bluebird](http://bluebirdjs.com/docs/getting-started.html)).

+---

 And (hopefully) that's all :D